marcrdavis/ArduinoTITO-PlayerTracking/README.md

     If using an IEE or Noritake VFD You will need my modified version of the libraries included in the zip file

   Upgrading from earlier versions:
-    Be sure to check the sample config.txt file in the zip file for new or changed parameters they may be required for the new version
+    Be sure to check the sample config.txt file in the zip file for new or changed parameters that may be required for the new version

   For TITO Setup please follow the included documentation.
 This has been tested on IGT, Bally, WMS and Konami.